Probing soft signals of gravitational-wave memory with space-based interferometers: Memory of compact binaries

-A small difference at the lowest frequencies is, however, the only place where the early evolution manifests itself, as the spectra of the shortened and full waveforms are barely distinguishable for $f>10^{-3}\,\text{Hz}$.
-Near the lowest frequencies, the spectrum can be approximated by a linear fit, whereas at moderately high frequencies it can be reasonably described by a logarithmic fit (which is much smaller than the linear correction observed at low frequencies), as shown by the blue dashed line in Fig.~\ref{fig:circular_merger3}.
-For a given total mass $M$, as the mass ratio $q>1$ increases, the effective memory height decreases, while the relative correction $|C(f)|$ increases.
-This is illustrated in Fig.~\ref{fig:circular_merger3} by comparing the normalized spectra of systems with $q=1$ and $q=8$.
-Figs.~\ref{fig:circular_merger12}-\ref{fig:circular_merger3} also illustrate that the total memory offset is insensitive to the orbital eccentricity in the early stage~\cite{Favata_2011}, while it can be significantly affected by the BH spins.

-Enlarging $t_\text{final}-t_\text{merger}$ does not change the memory-mode spectrum, while enlarging $t_\text{merger}-t_0$ only leads to a small difference at the lowest frequencies if $x_0$ is small (as can be seen by comparing the shortened and full waveforms in Fig.~\ref{fig:circular_merger3}).
-The impact of observation time on the memory-mode spectrum is thus small, provided that most of the memory is accumulated during the observational time interval.
-On the other hand, the lowest frequency covered by the oscillatory-mode spectrum is $f\approx \Omega(t_0)/\pi$.
-In the 0PN regime, we have ${\Omega(t_0-\Delta t)}/{\Omega(t_0)}=\ell$, with

-Assuming that $\Omega(t_0)/\pi=1\,\text{Hz}$, for $M=100\,M_\odot$ and $\nu=q/(1+q)^2=1/4$, $\ell(\Delta t=10^{-4}\,\text{yr})\approx 0.62$, $\ell(\Delta t=10^{-3}\,\text{yr})\approx 0.3$, while $\ell(\Delta t=1\,\text{yr})\approx 0.02$.
+Assuming that $\Omega(t_0)/\pi=1\,\text{Hz}$, for $M=100\,M_\odot$ and $\nu=1/4$, $\ell(\Delta t=10^{-4}\,\text{yr})\approx 0.62$, $\ell(\Delta t=10^{-3}\,\text{yr})\approx 0.3$, while $\ell(\Delta t=1\,\text{yr})\approx 0.02$.
 For smaller $M$, $\Omega(t_0)/\pi=1\,\text{Hz}$ corresponds to an earlier stage of the evolution.
 Therefore for the quasi-circular stellar-mass BBH mergers and $\Delta t<10^{-3}\,\text{yr}$, typically $\Omega(t_0-\Delta t)/\pi \sim 1\,\text{Hz}$.

-Due to the mass-scaling symmetry of the orbital dynamics and gravitational waveforms for fixed dimensionless spins and mass ratio, the spectra of observed memory-mode waveforms of sufficiently long duration in an expanding Universe (see Sec.~\ref{Propagation of waveforms}) exhibit the usual mass–redshift degeneracy:
+Due to the mass-scaling symmetry of the orbital dynamics and gravitational waveforms for fixed dimensionless spins and mass ratio, the memory-mode spectra in an expanding universe (see Sec.~\ref{Propagation of waveforms}) exhibit the usual mass–redshift degeneracy: